Cinema Rialto

 Cinema Rialto (سينما ريالطو) is a movie theater built in 1929 in Casablanca, Morocco.
-It's one of the oldest cinemas in Morocco.
+It is one of the oldest cinemas in Morocco.

 History

 Construction was completed in 1929 according to the designs of the French architect Pierre Jabin.
 It was designed to seat 1,350 spectators.

 Cinema Rialto is symbolic of a time when Casablanca was shaped by a culture of entertainment and recreation.
 The cinema hosted the premiers of international films and as well as performers such as Édith Piaf, Charles Aznavour, Dizzy Gillespie and others.
 In 1943, the American entertainer Josephine Baker even performed at the Rialto for American soldiers stationed in Morocco after Operation Torch in World War II.

 Movie theaters became less important with the spread of technology allowing people to watch movies at home for cheaper, but Cinema Rialto still attracts visitors and tourists.

-Cinema Rialto was operated and owned by the Bouchentouf family since the 1950s, and it is still operational today.
+Cinema Rialto was operated and owned by the Bouchentouf family since the 1950s, and was open until 2019.

 Specifically the movie theater was acquired by Belyout Bouchentouf.